-The program also exceeded 99% availability for depot repair parts (See Figure 11).
+The program also exceeded 99% availability for depot repair parts (see Figure 10).
 The PBL contract has been credited with improving fleet readiness, reducing average flying hour cost and reducing the Army's long-term inventory investment.
 Over the course of the initial PBL contract, depot-level repairable costs were reduced by 18%, supply inventory replenishment costs were reduced by 40%, and mean-time between maintenance actions reduced by 9.6% (OSD, 2012).

-Figure 12.
-MTADS/PNVS Total Ownership Costs (Breter, 2013)
+Figure 10.
+M-TADS/PNVS Depot Repair Parts Availability (Breter, 2013)

 As mentioned previously, annual sustainment costs prior to the implementation of PBL totaled \$218 million per year.
-In 2013, costs totaled \$92 million, a drop of 58% (See Figure 12).
-Other accomplishments include the mitigation of 759 obsolescence and diminishing manufacturing cases since 2007 resulting in \$104.2 million in cost avoidance, the reduction of the maintenance support footprint, and a decrease of over 1,000 maintenance man-hours per year through increased materiel reliability (OSD, 2012).
-These efficiencies enabled the government to negotiate a price reduction of approximately 10 percent, reflected in the most recent contract awarded in 2016.
+In 2013, costs totaled \$92 million, a drop of 58% (see Figure 11).
+Other accomplishments include the mitigation of 759 obsolescence and diminishing manufacturing cases since 2007, resulting in \$104.2 million in cost avoidance, reduction of the maintenance support footprint, and a decrease of more than 1,000 maintenance man-hours per year through increased materiel reliability (OSD, 2012).
+These efficiencies enabled the government to negotiate a price reduction of approximately 10%, reflected in the most recent contract awarded in 2016.
 In light of the program's continued success, sustained high availability, and gains in affordability, the contractor team is optimistic about the program's future.